qr-platform/api-qr-platform/README.md

-# QR Worker API Clients Monorepo
+# QR Platform API Clients Monorepo

-This monorepo contains API clients for the QR Worker platform, providing both Node.js and React implementations in a single package.
+This monorepo contains API clients for the QR Platform, providing both Node.js and React implementations in a single package.

 ## 🏗️ Structure